-DINE was formed by a group of dietitians, passionate about food and its impact on the body.
-We want to help educate, empower and engage individuals with evidence-based scientific nutrition knowledge to help restore healthy relationships with food and our bodies.
+DINE was formed to help educate, empower and engage individuals with evidence-based scientific nutrition knowledge to help restore healthy relationships with food and our bodies.

 Food is one of life’s great pleasures and provides us with nourishment and nutrition!
 Eating is an essential bodily function, but also a culturally social activity bringing together people and promoting community.

 Our hope is to promote the profession of Dietetics and help the public know what information to trust and where to look to get the truth about food!